Roles we hire for

 Typical background

 The best founding engineers have built something before — either at a prior startup as an early engineer or through their own side projects.
-RFS looks for candidates who have shipped complete systems end-to-end, are comfortable with ambiguity, and have the judgment to make good technical decisions without a senior engineering team around them.
+Recruiting from Scratch looks for candidates who have shipped complete systems end-to-end, are comfortable with ambiguity, and have the judgment to make good technical decisions without a senior engineering team around them.
 Many of our placed founding engineers come from early-stage startups (first 5–15 engineers) at companies that went on to raise significant follow-on rounds.

 What does a Founding Software Engineer do at a startup?